Thursday, December 13, 2007

 Interview with David Bowie - San Francisco - 1986

-.
+I don't know what to expect - I'm all a titter in antica-pation.
+My eyes are closed tightly and I'm floating on a wave of soul music and glam rock.
 I've been trying to cover Bowie for the last 20 years, of which - I've been alive only six of them.
 I'm sitting at the top of the Mark Hopkins, vodka and tonic running a steady stream from my forehead - fernet stealing my nerves, half ofbolivia cheering me on.
 What will he be like?
 Does David Bowie sit down or does he just float - hover in mid air and contemplate life in a funky, funky disco ball?
 It's one of those transcendental moments of my life - I'm humming the words to Sorrow as I jot anything down into my notepad.
 I'm not nervous - nervous was prom night with thegerman foreign exchange student - tonight I'm...I'm at a loss.

 Sorrow.